PierrickPochelu/OpticalNeuralNetworks/README.md

 # OpticalNeuralNetworks
 Tools for converting/developing photonic neural networks.
-Everything is implemented with numpy API for flexibility with other frameworks and projects.
+Everything is implemented with numpy API for flexibility with numpy-compatible frameworks and integration in other projects.